-The Group has financed its operations from its own cash resources and a bank loan originally drawn in 2018 for the acquisition of RTS Solutions (Holdings) Limited.
+The Group has financed its operations from its own cash resources and a bank loan originally drawn in 2018 for the acquisition of RTS Solutions (Holdings) Limited which was fully repaid in the year.
 The Group's bank borrowings bear interest at The Bank of England's bank rate plus 3.25%.
-If The Bank of England's bank rate were to change by 50% the impact would be approximately £3,000 per annum.